migaluk/rsschool-cv/cv.md

 ## Сourses
-*october-november 2019*  online courses in VRP
-*2018 - 2019* english courses in a language school Streamline
+*october-november 2019*  online courses in VRP *august-november 2020* online courses in The Rolling Scopes School *2018 - 2021* english courses in a language school Streamline

 ## Education
 *2002 - 2007* student of Brest State Technical University, faculty of Economics, specialty Marketing